Robust debate welcomed for Te Awamutu waste incinerator plant

 “We consider the Resource Management Act to prescribe a process for this type of decision to be made at a local level and we take some confidence that neither local government body can raise a reason to outright decline the application,” says Wilson.

-Wilson says GCS wants to ensure that everyone has the correct information about Paewira and is concerned that there is inaccurate information circulating about the proposed project.
+Wilson said Global Contracting Solutions wanted to ensure everyone had the correct information about Paewira and was concerned there was inaccurate information circulating about the proposed project.

 “We encourage interested parties to visit our website [www.paewira.co.nz] or the Paewira Facebook page to understand project details.”

-However, the Zero Waste Network strongly supports the decision of both councils.
+The Zero Waste Network says it strongly supports the decision of both councils.

-Waipā District Council’s vote on Wednesday to request that the Minister for the Environment ‘call in’ the application, using powers under the Resource Management Act for projects of national significance, will enable the climate change impacts of the incinerator proposal to be factored into the decision-making process.
+The Waipā District Council’s vote on Wednesday to request the Minister for the Environment call in the application, using powers under the Resource Management Act for projects of national significance, will enable the climate change impacts of the incinerator proposal to be factored into the decision-making process.

-The Zero Waste Network says the plant plans to burn plastics, tyres and mixed solid waste which creates CO2 emissions.
+The Zero Waste Network said the plant planned to burn plastics, tyres and mixed solid waste, which create CO2 emissions.

-They say the Intergovernmental Panel on Climate Change reports that each tonne of waste burnt produces up to 1.2 tonnes of carbon dioxide.
+It said the Intergovernmental Panel on Climate Change reported that each tonne of waste burnt produced up to 1.2 tonnes of carbon dioxide.

 “We need to reduce our emissions drastically.
 The most critical first step is not to build massive new sources of CO2.”

 “Opposition to this proposal comes from across the spectrum from residents, businesses and environmental organisations.
-Fonterra made a submission opposing the project,” says Coutts.
+Fonterra made a submission opposing the project,” said Coutts.

 “A similar incinerator proposal in Waimate, South Canterbury has already been called in by the minister and we believe this application should be dealt with in the same way to ensure a consistent and robust approach across the whole country.”